kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

   AND EXISTS (
       SELECT 1
       FROM Employees e subordinate
-      WHERE subordinate.ManagerID = mgr.e.EmployeeID
+      WHERE subordinate.ManagerID = mgr.EmployeeID
         AND subordinate.IsActive = 1
   )
-  AND mgr.e.BaseSalary > 75000
+  AND mgr.BaseSalary > 75000

 ORDER BY CurrentSalary DESC, YearsWithCompany DESC;
 ```